 I obtained my PhD from the University of Valencia (Spain) focused on Supramolecular & Bioinorganic Chemistry, in which I worked in metalloenzymes mimetics and anion receptors.
 Upon completing my PhD in 2013, I performed several postdoctoral research positions in the University of Kansas (USA) and Institute Curie (France), in which I specialized in the development of drugs for non-canonical nucleic acids such as G-quadruplexes, triplexes or i-motifs.
 Then, I joined the Department of Chemistry at Imperial College London as Newton Fellow to develop new tools to target and visualize G-quadruplexes in cells.
 I continued my projects as IdEx Fellow in the European Institute of Chemistry and Biology in Bordeaux (France).
 Actually, I’ve started my team in the Institute of Molecular Science in the University of Valencia, where I’ve developed novel systems and methodologies to target non-canonical DNA structures and unravel their biological roles.

-Dr. Debabrata Goswami is the Prof. S. Sampath Endowed Chair Professor of Chemistry and Senior Professor of Center for Lasers and Photonics, Center for Cognitive Science and the Design Program of IIT Kanpur.
-He is Vice President of the IEEE Photonics Society India, Past Chairman, Photonics-2016.
-Elected Fellow, Royal Society of Chemistry, the Institute of Physics (UK), OSA and the SPIE.
-He is the winner of the 2018 Galileo Gallelie Award, the Thatachary Award, the Wellcome Trust Senior Research Fellowship, and the Swarnajayanti Fellow.
+Dr. Debabrata Goswami is the Prof. S. Sampath Endowed Chair Professor of Chemistry and Adjunct Professor of Center for Lasers and Photonics of IIT Kanpur.
+He is the elected Fellow of the Royal Society of Chemistry, the Institute of Physics (UK), the Optical Society (OSA) and the SPIE.
+He is the winner of the 2018 Galileo Galilei Prize of the International Commission of Optics, the Thathachari Award, the Wellcome Trust Senior Research Fellowship, and the Swarnajayanti Fellow.
+He is the Vice President of the IEEE Photonics Society India, Past Chairman, Photonics-2016.
 He has written over 200 papers and was in the Editorial Board of the Rev of Scientific Reports (AIP).

 Pawel L. Urban received his MSc degree in biology from the University of Warsaw in 2002, and PhD degree in chemistry from the University of York in 2008.
 He conducted research stays in the University of Alcala, University of Warsaw, and ETH Zurich.
 The Urban’s laboratory was initially located in the National Chiao Tung University; then moved to the National Tsing Hua University.
 The team focuses on the development of enabling technologies for chemistry research and clinical analysis, their applications, as well as fundamental studies.

 Dr. Wallen earned a B.S. and Ph.D. from the Univ. of Illinois.
 He studied supercritical fluids at Pacific Northwest National Laboratory using a variety of spectroscopic techniques including NMR, XAFS, Raman and FTIR spectroscopy.
 The author of over 50 refereed papers his work has been highlighted in Science and C&E News.
 He has served as a reviewer for top journals and government science panels.
-Dr. Wallen is currently on the staff at Florida Polytechnic University.
+Dr. Wallen is currently working in the Department of Chemistry, Biochemistry, and Physics at Florida Southern College in Lakeland, FL.
 His research interests are on the development/implementation of green nanotechnology, chemistry and sustainable processes applied to materials synthesis, remediation, recycling and chemical analysis.
-Projects converting biomass to carbon quantum dots for sensing and electronics; nanophotocatalytic oxidation of wastewater; and use of carbohydrates (biogenics) for nanomaterials preparation are ongoing as are development of microvolume, high-pressure continuous flow systems (HP-CFS) to prepare and analyze functional, sustainable nanomaterials.
+Projects converting biomass to carbon quantum dots for sensing and electronics; nanophotocatalytic oxidation of wastewater; and use of carbohydrates (biogenic materials) for nanomaterials preparation are ongoing as are development of microvolume, high-pressure continuous flow systems (HP-CFS) to prepare and analyze functional, sustainable nanomaterials.
 He recently developed the concept of a circular economy paradigm for implementing university science laboratories which led to an Award for Innovation in 2016 by the Campus Safety, Health & Environmental Management Association (CSHEMA).
 At the 21st Annual Green Chemistry & Engineering Conference Dr. Wallen won the 2017 Applied Separations Prime Grant for commitment to teaching Supercritical Fluids.
 In his spare time he enjoys his family, playing music and outdoor activities.